bgvshiva2004/School_Admin_System/README.md

 * Further, the sections aloow the admin to make different operations.
 For example, the operations that 'Set Defaults' avail are depicted as follows (in the white card region which appeared through flip on hover):

 ![enroll](./enroll.png)

+* Similarly, all the necessary operations and facilities are availed that are required for a school Admin officer, in a quite sorted and organised manner.